Published: 16th June, 2023

 What do I need to bring?

 You are the most important thing!
-You may wish to bring placards, which you are welcome to do.
-Also think about bringing your own water bottle to keep hydrated and snacks.
-Wrap up warm and arrive prepared for the elements.
-We discourage members from buying items from University catering outlets, but feel free to visit local businesses on Queens Road and London Road.
+You may wish to bring home made placards and signs, which you are welcome to do.
+Although we will have lots of fliers and signs for you to hold and distribute.
+Do bring your own water bottle to keep hydrated and snacks.
+Bring spf and be prepared for the elements.

 Can we access University Facilities?